8 Elegant Floral Scents That Smell Fresh & Feminine

 Who it’s for

-Anyone looking for a romantic floral with just enough warmth to feel a little mysterious.
+Anyone looking for a romantic evening floral with enough warmth to feel intriguing without becoming heavy.

 If you want a sexy spring perfume with a little extra allure, this one delivers.